 “COVID-19 is the greatest threat our city has faced this generation.
 It continues to take lives and we know it is present across our city.
 No person — young or old — is immune.

 No neighbourhood is immune.
 And of course, it poses other threats to our residents.
-Their employment, their financial state, and even their state of mental well-being,” Mayor John Tory said in a statement.
+Their employment, their financial state, and even their state of mental well-being,” Mayor John Tory said in a statement at the time.

 “I believe releasing this information will help far more than harm.
 It is a reminder that COVID-19 is here and we must be vigilant in following public health advice.
 It is a reminder we must focus on supporting people affected by this terrible illness, not shy away from that in anyway whatsoever.
 And I hope it will encourage people if they have even one symptom of COVID-19 to get tested.”